-- 1. Refer to the diagram above and Figure 2-1 for the following steps. - 2.
-Wire the connector to the power supply.
+- 1. Refer to the diagram above and Figure 2-2 for the following steps. - Wire the connector to the power supply.
 On most connectors the RED lead will go to +5V and the BLACK lead to GND.
 See Section 2.1.1 for details.
 Note: The manufacturer's warranty is void if the unit is subjected to over-voltage or reversed polarity. - 3.
-Connect the VFD2041 to the PC using the serial cable and adapter if required.
+Connect the LK204-25 to the PC using the serial cable and adapter if required.
 Make sure the RS-232 cable includes the required ground lead.
 There must be no voltage differential between the RS-232 ground and the power supply ground. - 4.
-Connect the power connector, making sure that the +5V goes to V+ as shown in Figure 2-2.
-Turn on the power: the display will power up and a blinking cursor will appear in the top left corner.
+Connect the power connector; making sure that the +5V goes to V+ as shown in Figure 2-3.
+Turn on the power: the LCD backlight should come on with a blinking cursor in the top left corner.